justinabrahms/imhotep/README.md

 code reviews peaceful and productive by having robots point out the nitpicky details, leaving people to critique bigger picture things, not spacing and misspelling issues.

+# Release Notes
+## 1.1.0

+This is the first release where I'm tracking release notes.
+This release is majoritively the work of danpalmer.
+Thanks, Dan!

+Features:
+- Support for file level violations

+Backwards incompatible change:
+- The printer reporter was broken, not using the correct interface for reporting individual lines.
+I've chosen to not bump the major version, because this change was to get something to work.
+Any work built on top of this class would have not be operational code, so I'm not worried about breaking someone.

+Bugfixes:
+- Different reporters that report errors on the same line don't clobber each other.
+- File extensions are properly filtered before reporting.